tnichols217/notes-old/APArt/Piece Descriptions.md

 	- Sculpting
 		- Used sculpting mode to create texture and detail
 	- Shader nodes
-		- Procedurally designed textures to
+		- Procedurally designed textures to add color and d
 - Camera
 	-
 - Tri-pod